preston-werner-ventures/prestonwernerventures.com/notes/Read a New Book Month.md

 ## November 29 2021
 ### Kate Goss

 You may have noticed that we at PWV love a good read.
-From our weekly Reading Groups to active Slack channels we’re always sharing our discoveries, so when we found that December is officially Read a New Book Month it felt like our kind of celebration.
+From our weekly [Reading Groups](/learning/reading) to active Slack channels we’re always sharing our discoveries, so when we found that December is officially Read a New Book Month it felt like our kind of celebration.

 We wanted to pass on this joy to you, so we’ve found some climate-themed books to read and share.
-Perhaps your family embraces the Icelandic tradition of Jolabokaflod, you are looking for holiday gift sets, it’s time for a new book for a family read-aloud, or you simply want to curl up and enjoy a new adventure.
+Perhaps your family embraces the Icelandic tradition of [Jolabokaflod](https://www.npr.org/2012/12/25/167537939/literary-iceland-revels-in-its-annual-christmas-book-flood), you are looking for holiday gift sets, it’s time for a new book for a family read-aloud, or you simply want to curl up and enjoy a new adventure.
 Whatever your motivation, this month is for you.

+<p class="text-center font-medium">This list focuses on children and youth.
+Stay tuned for our list of favorite climate-reads for adults from 2021.</p>

 [Climate Generation](https://www.climategen.org/our-core-programs/climate-change-education/curriculum/humanities-content-for-your-classroom/climate-fiction-and-other-important-readings-to-support-climate-change-education/) has compiled a reading list to support youth climate change education.
 We’ve picked out a few highlights to share.